badasswp/manage-block-template/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Create and manage block templates for different post types within your WordPress website.
-Perfect for website owners who run blogs, news or websites with tons of post types!
+Perfect for sites with tons of post types!

 == Installation ==